fatihseydi/Clarusway-aws-devops-workshop/devops/hands-on/nexus/README.md

 Customize your settings for group access.

 Copy the URL from the Group Repository you just created.
-(In this exercise, the repository URL is http://localhost:8081/repository/maven-all).
+(In this exercise, the repository URL is http://<AWS public DNS>:8081/repository/maven-all).

 Modify the mirror configuration in your settings.xml to point to your group.
-So the "<url>" tag should have http://localhost:8081/repository/maven-all inside it.
+So the "<url>" tag should have http://<AWS public DNS>:8081/repository/maven-all inside it.

 So your settings.xml should look like this: